-13 approved.
-2 refused
+11 approved.
+2 refused and 2 withdrawn

 GD4, H11, CF10 Residential Design SPD and SA report for Housing needs in the High Peak SPD.

 15 applications were submitted which included renewable energy generation.
 These were primarily for small scale developments and the majority were for solar panels.